kobdesign/meetdup-17114/replit.md

-# Meetdup - BNI Chapter Management System
+# Meetdup - Chapter Management System

 ## Overview
-Meetdup is a comprehensive multi-tenant SaaS application designed to streamline and manage BNI (Business Network International) chapter operations.
+Meetdup is a comprehensive multi-tenant SaaS application designed to streamline and manage business networking chapter operations.
 Its core purpose is to provide a robust platform for member management, meeting scheduling and attendance tracking, visitor check-ins, and various administrative tasks.
-The system aims to enhance efficiency and organization for BNI chapters, offering a tailored experience through multi-tenancy and role-based access control.
+The system aims to enhance efficiency and organization for business chapters, offering a tailored experience through multi-tenancy and role-based access control.

 ## User Preferences
 None specified yet.